Takht-e Jamshid Aka Persepolis

 Persepolitan structural design is well-known for the usage of numerous columns which were made of wood.
 Architects have decided that the use of stone was to be made, only when the huge cadres of the teak trees or Lebanon trees, which were brought from India, were not of the necessary sizes.
 The bases of the columns and also the capitals were constructed with the help of stone, still on wooden beams, but the survival of the capitals, which were made of wood is credible.

-The construction at Persepolis comprises 3 general groups notably the military quarters, the treasury, and also the reception halls as well as the occasional houses which are mostly reserved for the King.
-Well-known buildings of Persepolis consist of, the Gate of Nations which is commonly known as Xerxes the Great, the Great Stairway and also the Apadana Palace of Darius, the Tripylon Hall, the Hall of a Hundred Columns, and also the Tachara Palace of Darius, as well as the palace of Artaxerxes III, the Hadish Palace of Xerxes, the majestic Treasury, the imperial Stables and also the very famous Chariot residence.
+The construction at Persepolis comprises 3 general groups notably the military quarters, the treasury, and the reception halls as well as the occasional houses which are mostly reserved for the King.
+Well-known buildings of Persepolis consist of, the Gate of Nations which is commonly known as Xerxes the Great, the Great Stairway and also the Apadana Palace of Darius, the Tripylon Hall, the Hall of a Hundred Columns, and the Tachara Palace of Darius, as well as the palace of Artaxerxes III, the Hadish Palace of Xerxes, the majestic Treasury, the imperial Stables and also the very famous Chariot residence.

 Site

 Persepolis is located near a very small waterway named Pulwar.
 The Pulwar River flows up to the Kur River which is also known as Kyrus.
-The location comprises a terrace whose total surface area is somewhere around 125,000 sq meters.
+The location comprises a terrace whose total surface area is somewhere around 125,000 square meters.
 The terrace to a definite extent is constructed artificially and is also cut partly out of a peak.

 The eastern side of the constructions leans on Kuh-e Rahmet mountain which is known as the “the Mountain of Mercy”.
 The remaining 3 sides are shaped by keeping hold of walls, which fluctuate in their stature with the incline of the land.
 You will see a double stair that ranges between 5 m to 13 m in inclination.
 It is located on the western side of the structure.